ersa-mezuraj9/AI-Perceptions---OLS-ANOVA/education/results_summary.md

 ---

-## QB6_9 – AI Will Create More Jobs Than It Destroys
+## QB11_1 – Protecting Workers’ Privacy

 **Survey Question:**
-“To what extent do you agree that AI will create more jobs than it will eliminate?”
+“How important, if at all, do you think the following rule would be in addressing risks and maximizing the benefits of digital technologies, including AI, in the workplace?
+→ Protecting workers' privacy”

 **ANOVA:**
-Model is not significant overall (p = 0.0771), but one predictor is significant.
+Model is significant (p = 0.0344).

-**Significant Predictor:**
-Squared term of Doctoral education level (p = 0.033)
+**OLS Result:**
+No education level is a statistically significant predictor.

 **Not Significant:**
-Bachelor (p = 0.391), Master (p = 0.914), Doctoral (p = 0.382)
+Bachelor (p = 0.909), Master (p = 0.100), Doctoral (p = 0.199)
-Bachelor² (p = 0.870), Master² (p = 0.614)

 **Interpretation:**
-There is a significant non-linear (quadratic) relationship between the proportion of Doctoral-level graduates and agreement that AI will create more jobs than it destroys.
-This suggests the effect may increase or decrease at higher levels of Doctoral education.
-However, the overall model does not strongly explain the variation in responses.
+None of the individual education levels significantly predict support for rules protecting workers’ privacy.
+However, countries with more Master-level graduates may show a tendency toward viewing this rule as more important, though the result is not statistically conclusive.

 ---

+## QB11_2 – Prohibiting Automated Decision-Making

+**Survey Question:**
+“How important, if at all, do you think the following rule would be in addressing risks and maximizing the benefits of digital technologies, including AI, in the workplace?
+→ Prohibiting automated decision-making”

+**ANOVA:**
+Model is not significant (p = 0.0771).

+**OLS Result:**
+A significant quadratic effect was found for the Doctoral education level (p = 0.033), indicating a non-linear relationship.

+**Not Significant:**
+Bachelor (p = 0.391), Master (p = 0.914), Doctoral (linear p = 0.382)
+Quadratic terms for Bachelor and Master were also not significant.

+**Model Diagnostics:**
+- Residuals are normally distributed (Shapiro-Wilk p = 0.5443).
+- No evidence of nonlinearity (Ramsey RESET p = 0.9083) after using polynomial regression.
+- Heteroskedasticity not detected (Breusch-Pagan p = 0.3695).

+**Interpretation:**
+While the overall model is not statistically significant, the squared term for Doctoral education suggests a curved relationship—potentially indicating that both low and high proportions of Doctoral graduates are associated with stronger views on prohibiting automated decision-making, while moderate levels show less concern.

+---

 ## QB11_3 – Limiting Automated Monitoring of People

 **Survey Question:**
+“How important, if at all, do you think the following rule would be in addressing risks and maximizing the benefits of digital technologies, including AI, in the workplace?
-“To what extent is it important to limit automated monitoring of people in the workplace?”
+→ Automated monitoring of people in the workplace?”

 **ANOVA:**
 Model is significant (p = 0.0244).